enketo/enketo-core/README.md

 #### validatePage
 This setting with default `true` value determines whether the Next button should trigger validation of the current page and block the user from moving to the next page if validation fails.

+#### swipePage
+This setting with default `true` value determines whether to enable support for _swiping_ to the next and previous page for forms that are divided into pages.

 ### Form Configuration

 Per-form configuration is done by adding an (optional) options object as 3rd parameter when instantiating a form.